leaninnovationlabs/dmcp/docs/manual/introduction.md

 # Introduction

-DBMCP (Database Model Context Protocol) is a Python backend server built with FastAPI that enables you to connect to various databases and expose database operations as MCP (Model Context Protocol) tools for AI assistants.
+DMCP (Database Model Context Protocol) is a Python backend server built with FastAPI that enables you to connect to various databases and expose database operations as MCP (Model Context Protocol) tools for AI assistants.
 This allows AI models to interact with your databases through natural language, making data access and analysis more intuitive and accessible.

-## What is DBMCP?
+## What is DMCP?

-DBMCP serves as a bridge between AI assistants and your databases.
+DMCP serves as a bridge between AI assistants and your databases.
 It provides:

 - **Database Connectivity**: Connect to multiple database types (PostgreSQL, MySQL, SQLite, Databricks)
 - **Query Management**: Store and manage parameterized queries with Jinja template support